 Lindy Hop & Co.

 Dave instructs several kinds of Swing dancing: Lindy Hop, Charleston, Jitterbug, Shim-Sham, Balboa, and more.
 Lindy Hop is perhaps the most popular of these, and it is often used as an "umbrella term" which includes one or more of the others.
-Specifically, Lindy Hop (the dance) often implicitly includes Lindy Hop (the step), Charleston (the step), and Jitterbug (the step), and that is the way that Dancer Guy usually teaches it.
+Specifically, Lindy Hop (the dance) often implicitly includes Lindy Hop (the step) and Charleston (the step), and that is the way that Dancer Guy teaches it.

 Level 1 Contents